MobilePayDev/MobilePay-Invoice/README.md

 <a name="apigateway"/>

 ### API Gateway
 The first step needed in order to integrate to MobilePay invoice is obtaining access to the sandbox environment.
 The sandbox environment is a production like environment used in MobilePay to test technical integrations.
-The environment is located <a href="https://sandbox-developer.mobilepay.dk/>here</a>.
+The environment is located [here](https://sandbox-developer.mobilepay.dk/).</br>
+Make sure that it is clear that the invoice product is wanted when requesting access.
+Once logged in, create an app representing your application.
+This will yield a client id and a secret, remember this, as they are neede in every call.
+After this, navigate to the invoice product and subscribe with your newly created app.
+All facilities and information for testing connection should be available inside the sandbox environment when logged in.

 <a name="openidconnect"/>